oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 * Primary AV technician for 20+ of events of up to 200 attendees.
 Set up and operated PA systems, mixing consoles, video projectors and musical equipment.

 ### Director of Music

 __Gateway Academy__
 _2006 - 2014 | Scottsdale, Arizona_

 * Developed and lead a K-12 rock band music program and digital music program for students with Asperger’s and high functioning autism.
 The program focused on live band performances, electronic music composition, music video production, and music competency.

-* Led a team of educators in developing a specialized curriculum to meet the unique needs of the student body.
+* Improved student computer literacy through creating and leading a digital music program.

-* Improved student computer literacy.
+* Led the curriculum development team in developing new teaching plans.

 * Acted as lead AV technician for graduation ceremonies/events requiring PA systems & video projection.